antonfirsov/docs/2023/09-Sep/asp-net-core-updates-in-dotnet-8-rc-1/asp-net-core-updates-in-dotnet-8-rc-1.md

 In .NET 8 Preview 7, we introduced support for [keyed services in DI](https://devblogs.microsoft.com/dotnet/announcing-dotnet-8-preview-7/#keyed-services-support-in-microsoft-extensions-dependencyinjection).
 Starting in .NET 8 RC1, it's now possible to use keyed services in apps using minimal APIs, controller-based APIs, and SignalR hubs.
 To leverage the new keyed services support, annotate the target parameter with the `[FromKeyedServices("keyName")]` attribute.

+> Note: [Resolving keyed services in the constructor of an MVC controller or SignalR hub](https://github.com/dotnet/aspnetcore/issues/50687) is not currently supported.

 The following sample showcases this support in minimal APIs and controllers:

 ```csharp